Song Yo-chan

 Song Yo Chan (Korean: 송요찬; February 13, 1918 – October 18, 1980) was prime minister (Chief Cabinet Minister - Military Rule) of South Korea from 3 July 1961 to 16 June 1962.
-Previously, he had been the head of the Ministry of Foreign Affairs and Trade from 22 July 1961 - 10 October 1961 and was a Lieutenant General.
+Previously, he had been the head of the Ministry of Foreign Affairs and Trade from 22 July 1961 – 10 October 1961 and was a lieutenant general.
 He ordered the arrest of corrupt officers in the army.
 He had studied politics and economics at George Washington University in Washington, D.C.
-During the final days of the First Republic of South Korea of president Syngman Rhee, he declared martial law and forced the president to resign.
+During the final days of the First Republic of South Korea of president Syngman Rhee, he declared martial law and demanded the resignation of Rhee.
 Song Yo Chan refused to quell student-led protesters even though the police asked for bullets and troops.
 These protests are known as the April Revolution.

 Early life

 Education and background

-Born on February 13, 1918, in Cheongyang-gun, Chungcheongnam-do, during the colonial period of Korea, he was the second of two brothers and 6 daughters.
+Song was born on February 13, 1918, in Cheongyang County, Chūseinan Province, Korea, Empire of Japan (now South Chungcheong Province, South Korea).
+He was the second of two brothers and 6 daughters.
 He attempted to get a job during 6th grade in 1929, but his mother prohibited him from doing so.
 After his father died, he transferred between 2 schools, stopping at Daejeon Middle School.
 After graduating from Daejeon Middle School, he entered the Hermitage of Mount Kumgang and studied for 2 years, but gave up halfway and returned to his hometown.

 Colonial Period activities

 During the Second Sino-Japanese War, he was a former Japanese Army volunteer.
 In April 1939, he volunteered for the Army Volunteer Corps, and in May he received his recruit training at the Army Volunteer Training Center and became a conscript of the Imperial Japanese Army.
 He was later promoted to Private First class and adopted the Japanese name Sadao Nakamura (中村貞夫) at the end of 1940.

 After completing the Volunteer Corps Training Center, he served for 4 years as an assistant at the Army Support Corps Training Center.
 He was made the military assistant of the Volunteer Corps Training Center.
-In 1944 he was assigned to the 23rd Regiment of the Korean Army under the Korean Military Command stationed in Yongsan, and in January 1945 he was promoted to Sergeant and assigned to the position of Assistant Training Officer of the 23rd Regiment.
+In 1944 he was assigned to the 23rd Regiment of the Korean Army under the Korean Military Command stationed in Yongsan, and in January 1945 he was promoted to sergeant and assigned to the position of Assistant Training Officer of the 23rd Regiment.
 He was discharged at the end of the war after the Japanese pulled out of Korea.